livst89/TradeshiftTriangle/README.md

 c^2 > a^2 + b^2 = obtuse

 ## 2.0 Thoughts on project structure

 KISS: Keep It Simple Stupid.
-Single page application, one JS file for triangle calculations.
+Single page application in index.html, one JS file for triangle type evaluation and a CSS file for some minor layout adjustments.

-HTML: Semantic elements.
+Tradeshift UI files are linked as externals.

+HTML: Semantic elements (not too happy with the bunch of divs in the Tradeshift UI boilerplate template, but oh well).
+Keep elements properly separated and structured.

 JS file: Separation of functionality with clearly named functions.
+I have strived to keep code duplication to a minimum.

 ## 3.0 Tradeshift UI